solid-adventure/trivial-docs/docs/developer-guides/dashboards.md

 # Dashboards

-Trivial 'Dashboards' provide a way to group and display different 'Reports' data through associated 'Charts'.
+Trivial `Dashboards` provide a way to group and display different `Reports` data through associated `Charts`.
-This documentation provides a concise overview of the `Dashboards` endpoints and explains how to interact with the API, required parameters, potential errors, and response formats.
+This documentation provides an overview of the `Dashboards` endpoints and explains how to interact with the API, required parameters, potential errors, and response formats.

 ## Table of Contents